 2. Use Different Colors

-“I always suggest notes in colors,” said Kathryn Murto, MSN, RN, CMSRN, the CAS manager on Chamberlain’s Troy campus.
+“I always suggest nursing school notes in colors,” said Kathryn Murto, MSN, RN, CMSRN, the CAS manager on Chamberlain’s Troy campus.
 “It breaks up the sections and it is easier to read.
 If something is going to be on the test, I put it in red.”

 "Simplified my acid/ base lecture into notes that are easy to follow and fun to study."